Mr Gabriele Cifrodelli

 Gabriele Cifrodelli joined the School of Law and CREATe as PhD Candidate & Research and Teaching Assistant in September 2022.
 He is the Convenor of the IP Reading Group in CREATe and Coordinating Board Member of SCOTLIN.

 Gabriele holds a LLM in Intellectual Property and Digital Economy at the University of Glasgow, and his dissertation "Patent System and Artificial Intelligence: Towards a New Concept of Inventorship?" has been awarded as one of the Oustanding LLM Dissertations in 2021.

 Gabriele is also a Law Graduate from the University of Trento where his dissertation "Can you patent the sun?
 The Covid-19 Vaccine as a chance to rethink the relationship between Intellectual Property and Commons" has been recognized as one of the Outstanding Dissertations in the Open Science Field written in the years 2020-2021-2022.

 Gabriele obtained a Certificate in European, Comparative and International Law at the University of Passau during his six-month Erasmus+ experience.

-Gabriele's research interests mostly lie in the intersection between Intellectual Property, Technology and Innovation, currently with a focus on AI and its recognition as inventor with the patent system, both from a legal and ethical perspective.
+Gabriele's research interests mostly lie in the intersection between Intellectual Property, Technology and Innovation, currently - as part of the PhD project - with a focus on AI and its recognition as inventor with the patent system, both from a legal and ethical perspective.